pangeo-data/pangeo/docs/setup_guides/hpc.rst

            Jupyter lab: http://localhost:8888
            Dask dashboard: http://localhost:8787

-   It may be ncessessary to modify the included scripts to use different PBS project number, conda environment, or notebook directory.
+   It may be necessary to modify the included scripts to use different PBS project number, conda environment, or notebook directory.

 *The remainder of this section is left here for completeness but for most users,